ScottLogic/blog/_posts/2020-03-18-Investigating-Multi-Windowed-Apps.md

 title: Investigating Multi-Window Browser Applications
 date: 2020-03-18 00:00:00 Z
 categories:
-- sburnstone
 - Tech
 author: sburnstone
 layout: default_post
 summary: Frontend web technologies are increasingly being used beyond traditional web applications.
 Could the next frontier be multi-window web apps that run in both the browser and on the desktop?
 ---

 From server to mobile, we've seen web technologies being used to create applications well beyond the traditional website.
 While tools such as [Electron](https://www.electronjs.org/) exist to also enable desktop app development, I was recently asked by a colleague to investigate how feasible it was to create a multi-window desktop-like app directly in the browser.